unibe-icelab/thz-image-explorer/paper/paper.md

 ### Inverse FFT

+The inverse FFT is applied to convert the frequency domain back to the time domain.

 ### Time Domain After FFT

 After converting back to the time domain, another band-pass filter can be applied to the time traces.
 By selecting a slice in the time domain, it is possible to scan through the $z$-axis of the scan and analysing sub-surface layers [@koch-dandolo_reflection_2015].
 The double-slider can be controlled with zoom and scroll/pan gestures on the trackpad/mouse wheel.
 The user can step through the time domain using the left/right arrow keys, when hovered above the filter UI.

 ### Deconvolution